-I think this blog post would be pretty lengthy if I went into detail about plugins, but for
+I think this blog post would be pretty lengthy if I went into detail about plugins, but for now I just want to keep it short by sharing my understanding of a plugin, why you need them and which plugins you should use.

 Before I do, please keep in mind that this post contains affiliate links and any purchases made through such links will award me a small percentage of the sale which helps me continue creating free content.
 You will not pay any more than you would have normally paid.